smgonzales/appian-vigiles/README.md

 Ancient Roman Firefighters dispatcher and firefighter implementation.
 Implementation is done in server side Kotlin.

+### Requirements ###

+* The Java JDK should be installed in your environment.
+* Project is self-contained and is able to download gradle and any needed dependencies.

 ### Building ###

 * Navigate to the root of the project using a command window.
 * Execute "./gradlew build" if on MacOS otherwise for Windows execute "gradlew.bat build"
 * The build gradle task will conduct the build and perform the associated BasicScenario tests.
-* Project should be self-contained be able to download gradle and any needed dependencies.

 ### Test Report ###